 The Equitable Access Initiative (EAI) was convened in early 2015 by nine leading multilateral health and development organizations to explore the strengths and weaknesses of using Gross National Income (GNI) per capita, and the potential for developing alternatives or complimentary measures to better inform decision making on health and development.
 The Initiative developed a policy framework which enabled better understanding and categorization of countries based on their health needs and capacities as they move along the development continuum.

-The initiative recommended that policymaking should not rely solely on a single variable to inform complex health financing decisions, and suggested considering health need relative to income levels, as well as domestic capacity and policies.
-The supporting analysis found that GNI per capita is an imperfect proxy for understanding health need or a government’s capacity to invest in health.
-The metric is, however, a reliable starting point for assessing the average level of wealth or general economic capacity in a context.
+The EAI concluded that policymaking should not rely solely on a single variable to inform complex health financing decisions, and suggested considering health need relative to income levels, as well as domestic capacity and policies.
+The supporting analysis found that GNI per capita as an imperfect proxy for understanding health need or a government’s capacity to invest in health.
+The metric was, however, found to be a reliable starting point for assessing the average level of wealth or general economic capacity in a context.

 Download the final report for more information:

 The convening partners of the Equitable Access Initiative included the World Health Organization; the World Bank; Gavi, The Vaccine Alliance; UNAIDS; UNICEF; UNDP; UNFPA; Unitaid; and the Global Fund, with support from the Bill & Melinda Gates Foundation and the Wellcome Trust.

 In February 2015, 100 delegates from the global health community, development banks, governments and civil society attended the initial meeting on the Equitable Access Initiative held in Geneva, hosted by the World Health Organization and co-chaired by Pascal Lamy, former Director-General of the World Trade Organization, and Donald Kaberuka, former President of the African Development Bank Group.